vlhsmylv/n2pmtr/README.md

 #### What's N2PMT?

-- **N2PMT** is a Full-Stack Template for developers that want to use NextJs, Next-Auth, Prisma, MongoDB, and TailwindCSS as their tech stack.
+- **N2PMT** is a Full-Stack Template for developers that want to use NextJs, Next-Auth, Prisma, MongoDB, TailwindCSS, and Redux as their tech stack.

-- **N2PMT** is a open source project that every developer can contribute to make it better.
+- **N2PMT** is an open-source project that every developer can contribute to making it better.

 Have any idea?
 Contribute!